decretist/Dissertation/Chapter4/chapter4.md

-Plotting the data from Figure Zc on logarithmic axes and performing least-squares linear regression analysis lets us calculate the slope, -0.5923, for the rank-frequency tail-off of the twenty most frequent words from the first- and second-recension *dicta*.
-(See Figure Zd below.)
+Plotting the data from Figure Zc on logarithmic axes and performing least-squares linear regression analysis lets us calculate the slope, -0.5923, for the rank-frequency tail-off of the twenty most frequent words from the first- and second-recension *dicta*.[^regression] (See Figure Zd below.)
 Transposing that result back into the linear (as opposed to logarithmic) frame of reference used in Figure Zc, the expression 1/N^(0.5923)^ yields a good (though not perfect) fit to the actual rank-frequency data.

 ![Figure Zd updated 16 Feb 2020](PNGs/Figure_Z_actual_log-log_scatter.png)